Login

 In the vast majority of countries, employees receive some form of maternity pay or allowance during their leave.
 However, it’s worth noting there’s often a difference between maternity leave and maternity pay.
 As a result, employees may only receive maternity pay for part of their entitled leave.

-Who Pays for Maternity Leave?
+Who Pays for Maternity Leave Benefits?

+Local regulations determine who pays for maternity pay: the employer, the state (through social security), or a combination of the two.
 In Nigeria, for example, maternity pay is paid entirely by the employer, whereas in Spain, Norway, and France, it’s paid by social security.

 The UK is an example of a country that uses a mixture of public funds and employer liability to pay for maternity leave.
 Employers are responsible for paying Statutory Maternity Pay (SMP) to their employees through payroll, but they can often reclaim 92% of it back from HMRC, the UK tax authority.
+In the US, states that mandate paid maternal leave pay for it through state and city-level taxes, with the exception of New York (which requires insurance, as noted above).

 If you’re looking to hire the best talent, you may choose to offer more than statutory pay for your employees.
 This enables new parents to be able to afford to take sufficient time off to recover and look after their new child.
-Other benefits of offering comprehensive paid parental leave are:

 • Improved retention